Hinode Bridge

-The Hinode Bridge (Ponte Hinode, Ponte Hinode) (known during the construction phase as the Comoro Bridge III) is a two-lane road bridge in the suco of Comoro, a western suburb of Dili, capital city of East Timor.
+The Hinode Bridge (Ponte Hinode, Ponte Hinode) (known during the construction phase as the Comoro Bridge III) is a two-lane road bridge in the suco of Comoro, a western suburb of Dili, capital city of Timor-Leste.
 It was built by a Japanese company, Tobishima Corporation, between 2016 and 2018, with grant aid funding from the Government of Japan.

 Location

 The bridge spans the Comoro River, 800 m south of the CPLP Bridge (formerly known as Comoro Bridges I and II).
 It connects the Avenida de Hudi-Laran in the east with the National Highway 3 in the west.